ManeeshGoli/buck-converter-pid/simulation/efficiency_analysis.md

 ## Known Limitation

-Simulation uses a D1N4148 diode (library substitute) instead of the real 1N5819 Schottky specified for hardware, due to higher series resistance/forward drop at these current levels. **Real hardware efficiency is expected to exceed this 82.5% simulated figure**, closer to the typical 85–95% range for Schottky-based buck converters.
+Simulation uses a D1N4148 diode (library substitute) instead of the real 1N5819 Schottky specified for hardware, due to higher series resistance/forward drop at these current levels. **Real hardware efficiency measured at ~79.6%**, roughly consistent with this expected direction, though breadboard parasitic losses also play a role — see main README for the full comparison.